-Also in the year 2014, Offshore Structures (Britain) Ltd. was founded.
-OSB is a joint venture between the offshore wind specialist EEW SPC and its Danish partner Bladt Industries.
+Also in the year 2014, EEW Offshore Structures (Britain) Ltd. was founded.
 Located in Teesside, England, the present centre of the European offshore wind industry, this plant is mainly focused on the production of transition pieces for offshore wind turbines.

 EEW KHPC – start

 EEW KHPC (EEW Korea Heavy Pipe Construction) was founded in 2015 as a second plant in Korea.
 The Korean plant specialises in the manufacturing of structural pipes and the assembly of pipe structures with a maximum length of 80 m and up to 300 tonnes in weight.
 From the location in Gwangyang, with striking distance to the seaport, EEW KHPC is ideally prepared to serve the attractive markets in Asia and America as well as those in the Middle East and South Asia.